EmotiBit/EmotiBit_Docs/Getting_Started.md

 # Installing EmotiBit Firmware
 - To start using EmotiBit, you will first need to install the EmotiBit-Firmware on the feather.
-  - If you did not order an Essentials-Kit, Basic-Kit(*Kickstarter*) or Research-Kit(*Kickstarter*), you will need to get an Adafruit Feather M0 to be able to use the EmotiBit.
+  - If you did not order an Essentials-Kit, Basic-Kit(*Kickstarter*) or Research-Kit(*Kickstarter*), you will need to get an Adafruit Feather M0 to start using EmotiBit.
 You can grab one at [Adafruit.com](https://www.adafruit.com/product/2598)
 - You will need the **EmotiBitFirmwareInstaller**, which comes with the EmotiBit Software bundle.
   - If you have not done so already, follow the steps [here to grab the latest EmotiBit software](#Installing-EmotiBit-Software).
 - Open the `EmotiBitFirmwareInstaller`.
-You can follow the instructions in the [section above](#Running-EmotiBit-software).
--
+  - Follow the instructions mentioned in the [section above](#Running-EmotiBit-software) to start using `EmotiBitFirmwareinstaller`

 ## Using the EmotiBit Firmware Installer
 - After you start the application, follow the on-screen instructions to complete installing the firmware.
 - <details><summary>Screengrabs from EmotiBitFirmwareInstaller</summary>